CCM19/ccm19doks/docs/erste_schritte/onboarding-schritt-2.md

 ### Block scripts.

-Here you can block scripts that are embedded in the source code of your page by CCM19.
+Here you can block scripts that are included in the source code of your page by CCM19.
 Use e.g. Google Analytics:

 ``javascript
 <!-- Global site tag (gtag.js) - Google Analytics -->